Archery for Beginners: How to Get Started

 • HIGH QUALITY MACHINING – Both the cams and modules are fully machined aluminum with zero plastic.
 Compound design allows for 75% let – off and features a split yoke tuning system providing precise adjustments for proper arrow flight.

 For compound bows, we like the Predator Raptor Compound Bow.
-It’s got an adjustable draw weight—meaning that you can begin at a lower draw weight when you start out (and on the Raptor, that’s 30 pounds), and increase the weight as you gain strength and ability (and if you don’t know what draw weight is, keep reading!
+It’s got an adjustable draw weight—meaning that you can begin at a lower draw weight when you start out (and on the Raptor, that’s 30 pounds).
+As you gain strength and ability, you can increase the draw weight (and if you don’t know what draw weight is, keep reading!
 We describe it below).
 It’s manufactured with some great gear—a five-pin bow sight, a stabilizer to give the bow some steadiness, and a whisker biscuit rest—all of which you’ll need to begin.
 Because of its adjustability, we think it’s a great option for folks just starting out in archery.

 Recommendations for Young Adults and Kids

 For younger kids, we usually recommend the Easton Youth Beginner Recurve Kit.
-It’s got an “ambidextrous” design, meaning it’s good for righties and lefties, the bow string is easy to pull back, and it comes with some gear—three arrows, a hip quiver to keep them in, and an arm guard (a must-have for shooters of all ages), and a finger tab (for pulling the string back).
+It’s got an “ambidextrous” design, meaning it’s good for righties and lefties.
+The bow string is easy to pull back and it comes with some gear: three arrows, a hip quiver to keep them in, an arm guard (a must-have for shooters of all ages), and a finger tab (for pulling the string back).
 For recurve bows for young adults, we recommend the Samick Sage (see above).
 It’s a fantastic bow your teen/young adult can grow with.

 • Universal Draw Length: Archery bow and arrow set designed for right-handed users; Bow features an adjustable draw length range of 15-30 inches and an adjustable draw weight of 10 to 20 pounds